After two overtimes and 310 points, Wizards come up just short to Spurs

 Porzingis remains out

-The Wizards remained without Kristaps Porzingis, who has yet to make his debut since being acquired at the trade deadline.
+The Wizards remained without Kristaps Porzingis, who has yet to make his debut since he was acquired at the trade deadline.
 He continues to deal with a bone bruise in his right knee.
 Unseld said he came back from the break playing one-on-one and has to progress to full-contact five-on-five.

-“He’s here, he’s in the fold, just itching to get him out there,” Unseld said.
+“He’s here.
+He’s in the fold, just itching to get him out there,” Unseld said.
 “But we’re not going to rush that.
 Right now he’s still day-to-day.
 He’s progressing nicely.
 Doing a little bit more each day, which is a positive sign, but we don’t want to get overeager and jump the gun, so to speak.
 When he’s ready and gets the clearance from medical staff, we’ll ramp up accordingly and get him in the fold.”

 Gafford starts

 Center Daniel Gafford was back in the starting lineup, yet another tweak to his role.
 He was the starter most of the season until Thomas Bryant returned from injury, and then Unseld shortened the center rotation to Bryant and Montrezl Harrell.
-The trade deadline moved Harrell out of the mix, but then Gafford missed time with covid-19.
+Harrell was moved at the trade deadline, but then Gafford missed time with covid-19.
 He had played 13 minutes in the last game before the all-star break.

 Bryant tweaked an ankle in practice this week and played just 15 minutes.